Skip Navigation

 In addition to the above modules, you will undertake mandatory skills development days during Year 2.
 These skills development days are a professional/regulatory body training requirement which must be successfully completed in order to progress to Year 3.

 You’ll complete 100 days of practice learning in your final year.
 Grasp the opportunity to gain more experience of working with children or adults.
-Optional modules allow you to further specialise in practice with adults or children, young people and families.
+Modules during this year allow you to further specialise in practice with adults or children, young people and families.
 For your dissertation, you’ll research an aspect of social work theory or practice and work independently to advance your understanding of the role of research in social work.

 Compulsory modules: